Most kids known to have Down syndrome in their mother’s womb don’t make it out alive. I’m thankful ours did.

 5. Constantly Reflect On Your Own “Burden-ness.”

 Never forget that you were once someone’s ‘burden’ (who knows, maybe you still are!)
-Let’s be honest for a second, all of our life’s are train wrecks in some way.
+Let’s be honest for a second, all of our lives are train wrecks in some way.
 We all have flaws.
 Issues.
 Hang ups.
 We’ve all caused our parents headaches and heartaches at some point in our life.
-In fact, a few people’s parents probably wish they could go back in time and abort them.
-(I’m joking….kind of.)

 People aren’t burdens.
 People are gifts from God.
 Created in His image for a purpose.
 Every. single. person. on. this. planet…..in the womb, or out.
 Let me say it again, this time read it slowly.